oshaughnessy/mu-wordpress/README.md

 1. If you approve it, your container is deployed to your "prod" environment.

-## Walkthrough
+## Getting Started

+### Setup

 [Fork](https://help.github.com/articles/fork-a-repo/)
 https://github.com/stelligent/mu-wordpress into your own GitHub account, and then clone it to your workstation:

-    git clone _your_clone_of_mu-wordpress_
+    git clone _your_fork_of_mu-wordpress_
     cd mu-wordpress

-Why do all that instead of just cloning?
-You don't technically need to fork the Stelligent mu-wordpress repo unless you want to follow its changes, but it's a convenient way to get a copy in your GitHub account.
+(Why do all that instead of just cloning?
+You don't technically need to fork the Stelligent mu-wordpress repo unless you want to follow its changes, but it's a convenient way to get a copy in your GitHub account.)

-CodePipeline is going to watch _your_ repo for changes, which will give you the power-user convenience of just pushing your code to trigger updates in your WordPress deployment.
+CodePipeline is going to watch _your_ repo for changes, which will give you power-user convenience: just push your code to trigger updates in your WordPress deployment.
 Infrastructure as Code, amiright?

+### Config

-So now, edit `mu.yml` and change `pipeline.source.repo` to point to your own GitHub account instead of "stelligent":
+Next, edit `mu.yml` and change `pipeline.source.repo` to point to your own GitHub account instead of "stelligent":

     pipeline: